tamirelazar/lem-via-pippin/CONTRIBUTING.md

 ## External Integrations

 - **Prefer External APIs**: Integrate external APIs outside the core framework.
-Composio is a good option, but would be great to look into setting up Pippin Skill/Activities repository we can pull from.
+Composio is a good option, but it would be great to look into setting up a Pippin Skills/Activities repository we can pull from.

 ## Expanding Pippin with Skills and Activities (Planned)